nikitavoloboev/data/docs/programming-languages/swift/swift-libraries/swift-libraries.md

 - [SwiftUI Drawer](https://github.com/maustinstar/swiftui-drawer) - SwiftUI bottom-up controller, like in the Maps app.
 Drag to expand or minimize.
 - [TextView](https://github.com/SwiftUI-Plus/TextView) - SwiftUI multi-line TextView implementation including support for auto-sizing. (iOS).
 - [SwiftTipJar](https://github.com/dkasaj/SwiftTipJar) - Swift package that lets you have a tip jar running in minutes.
+- [Scaling Header Scroll View](https://github.com/exyte/ScalingHeaderScrollView) - Scroll view with a sticky header which shrinks as you scroll.
+Written with SwiftUI.

 ## Test